Pontifex maximus: Duties

 The pontifex maximus was also subject to several taboos.
 Among them was the prohibition to leave Italy.
 Plutarch described Publius Cornelius Scipio Nasica Serapio (141–132 BC) as the first to leave Italy, after being forced by the Senate to do so, and thus break the sacred taboo.
 Publius Licinius Crassus Dives Mucianus (132–130 BC) was the first to leave Italy voluntarily.
 Afterwards it became common and no longer against the law for the pontifex maximus to leave Italy.
 Among the most notable of those who did was Julius Caesar (63–44 BC).

-The Pontifices were in charge of the Roman calendar and determined when intercalary months needed to be added to synchronize the calendar to the seasons.
+The Pontifices were in charge of the lunisolar Roman calendar and determined when intercalary months needed to be added to synchronize the calendar to the seasons.
 Since the Pontifices were often politicians, and because a Roman magistrate's term of office corresponded with a calendar year, this power was prone to abuse: a Pontifex could lengthen a year in which he or one of his political allies was in office, or refuse to lengthen one in which his opponents were in power.
 A Pontifex with other political responsibilities, especially away from Rome, might also have been simply distracted from his calendrical duties as chief priest.
 This caused the calendar to become out of step with the seasons; for example, Caesar's crossing of the Rubicon in January 49 BC actually took place in mid-autumn.

-Under his authority as pontifex maximus, Julius Caesar introduced the calendar reform that created the Julian calendar, with a fault of less than a day per century, and which remained the standard until the Gregorian reform in the 16th century.
+Under his authority as pontifex maximus, Julius Caesar introduced the calendar reform that created the entirely solar Julian calendar, with a fault of less than a day per century.
+This calendar remained the standard calendar of the Roman Empire until its collapse, and was used by the state church of the Roman Empire after the adoption of Christianity as the Roman state religion.
+The Julian calendar, established by Caesar in his capacity as pontifex maximus, thus became the standard calendar in all of Europe, and continued in use in Western Europe until the Gregorian reform in the 16th century.